ayonli/open-channel/README.md

     process (whether is will be run as child-process or individual process).
 2. If the IPC server is down, the program will automatically reship a new one and keep communications continue.
+3. Sending messages even before the connection established, they will be queued and sent once connection is ready.

 ## Example